gary-archer/oauth.blog/README.md

 - Understand web requests properly in both development and release modes This will help me to understand Link v anchor behavior

-- PRISM Toolbar with Copy to Clipboard
-  This feels like the one remaining difficult job

-- Get Cloudfront deployment working in the simplest way Buy an AWS domain, create certs then create a Cloudfront domain
+- Buy the Cloudfront domain and create its certs
+  Get on top of the upgrade process, perhaps based on last changed date, with a sync all option also

 - Transfer the old domain
-  Configure a redirect and put the rewrites there
+  Configure a redirect and put all of the ugly rewrites there for resources with no extension